The Series

 Coming Soon

-A woman was drowned to build a kingdom.
-The kingdom's heir just found out.
+A woman was drowned to bring prosperity.
+The young lord just found out.

-The ward holds back the cold north.
-The ward holds back the things in the cold north.
-Forty thousand people in the Berezov lordship sleep through their winters because of it, and have for two hundred years, and have never asked what it costs.
+The ward holds the north.
+It has held for two hundred years, and the people of the Berezov lordship have slept through their winters because of it, and have never asked what it costs.
+Or what happens when it stops.
 Andrei Berezov is the latest in his line.
 When he finds the journal documenting the crime, he rides north to face the woman his family put in the water.
-Fen has been bound to the river since before his great-grandfather was born.
-She was promised it would be temporary.
-She remembers warmth.
-She remembers bread.
+Fen has been bound to the river since before his great-grandfather was born—she was promised it would be temporary.
+She remembers the night she said yes.
 She remembers the man who lied.
 Freeing her ends the ward.
-Leaving her makes him the latest in a line of men who looked the other way.
+What the ward keeps down has been waiting longer than she has.
 There is no version of this where everyone lives.

 The Iron Garden